A Charmed Year

 Another example: someone I’ve known since preschool, whose choices I admired, became someone that Chris didn’t trust?
 Was something going on that she didn’t know about?
 What about the frequent phone calls, emails, and trips to northern California?

-The isolation bred frustration, which in turn created anger that would, without expression, become an all-consuming rage.
+The isolation bred frustration, which in turn created an anger that would, without expression, become an all-consuming rage.

 December 8, 2002